Melody Maker: 1950s–1960s

-Originally the Melody Maker (MM) concentrated on jazz, and had Max Jones, one of the leading British proselytizers for that music, on its staff for many years.
-It was slow to cover rock and roll and lost ground to the New Musical Express (NME), which had begun in 1952.
+The Melody Maker (MM) was slow to cover rock and roll and lost ground to the New Musical Express (NME), which had begun in 1952.
 MM launched its own weekly singles chart (a top 20) on 7 April 1956, and an LPs charts in November 1958, two years after the Record Mirror had published the first UK Albums Chart.
 From 1964, the paper led its rival publications in terms of approaching music and musicians as a subject for serious study rather than merely entertainment.
-Staff reporters such as Chris Welch and Ray Coleman applied a perspective previously reserved for jazz artists to the rise of American-influenced local rock and pop groups, anticipating the advent of music criticism.
+Staff reporters such as Chris Welch and Ray Coleman applied a perspective previously reserved for jazz artists to the rise of American-influenced local rock and pop groups, extending the reach of music criticism.

 On 6 March 1965, MM called for the Beatles to be honoured by the British state.
 This duly happened on 12 June that year, when all four members of the group (Harrison, Lennon, McCartney, and Starr) were appointed as members of the Order of the British Empire.
-By the late 1960s, MM had recovered, targeting an older market than the teen-orientated NME.
+By the late 1960s, MM had recovered, targeting an older market than the teen-oriented NME.
 MM had larger and more specialised advertising; soon-to-be well-known groups would advertise for musicians.
 It ran pages devoted to "minority" interests like folk and jazz, as well as detailed reviews of musical instruments.

 A 1968 Melody Maker poll named John Peel best radio DJ, attention which John Walters said may have helped Peel keep his job despite concerns at BBC Radio 1 about his style and record selection.

-Starting from the mid-60s, critics such as Welch, Richard Williams, Michael Watts and Steve Lake were among the first British journalists to write seriously about popular music, shedding an intellectual light on such artists as Steely Dan, Cat Stevens, Led Zeppelin, Pink Floyd and Henry Cow.
+Starting from the mid-1960s, critics such as Welch, Richard Williams, Michael Watts and Steve Lake were among the first British journalists to shed an intellectual light on such popular music artists as Steely Dan, Cat Stevens, Led Zeppelin, Pink Floyd and Henry Cow.

 1970s

+By the early 1970s, Melody Maker was considered "the musos' journal" and associated with progressive rock.
+However, Melody Maker also reported on teenybopper pop stars such as the Osmonds, the Jackson 5, and David Cassidy.
+The music weekly also gave early and sympathetic coverage to glam rock.
+Richard Williams wrote the first pieces about Roxy Music, while Roy Hollingworth wrote the first article celebrating New York Dolls in proto-punk terms while serving as the Melody Maker's New York correspondent.

+Andrew Means started writing for Melody Maker in 1970.
+During his time, he was prolific and had the responsibility of covering folk music.
+He was with the paper until 1973.
+He later wrote for The Arizona Republic.
+He was also a freelancer and wrote for Sing Out!, Billboard, Jazziz, Rhythm and Songlines etc. In later years he was a fiction writer.